hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

   (Required)
   Required.
 Name of the Gateway API HTTPRoute.

+* `pod_selector_label` -
+  (Optional)
+  Optional.
+The label to use when selecting Pods for the Deployment and Service resources.
+This label must already be present in both resources.

 * `route_update_wait_time` -
   (Optional)
   Optional.
 The time to wait for route updates to propagate.
 The maximum configurable time is 3 hours, in seconds format.
 If unspecified, there is no wait time.